 On the contrary, if your stack development process is way too complex to be handled, using DevOps tools is the way forward.

 Agility is defined as the ability of the development process to be able to change on demand.
 In other words, it is the ability of the software to swap out one component of the software stack for another whenever needed.

 Hence, you need to come to a conclusion regarding the required agility.
-If agility is a priority, then going forward with DevOps is your best bet.
+If agility is a priority, then going forward with Devops Services is your best bet.
 On the other hand, if you feel that every stack entry in the software’s blueprint is exactly how you want it to be, and will remain so in the future, then a full stack developer with knowledge about multiple languages can also do the job.

 3. What is Your Development Budget?

 This one is simple enough.
-If your budget allows you to hire multiple developers at the same time, then it makes sense to go for a team that can handle any sort of requirement you throw their way.
+If your budget allows you to hire multiple developers at the same time, then it makes sense to go for a devOps team that can handle any sort of requirement you throw their way.